 To compare a scenario across structurally different countries, it is useful to correct the magnitude of the shock by considering either the countries' respective average growth or volatility.
 Table 1 does so, taking as example the 2014 Fed and EBA/ECB stress test exercises for selected countries.
 We report the traditional severity measure, GDP deviation from baseline over the stress test horizon.
 We also compute two alternative indicators.
-The first one is the annual growth rate prevailing on average in the adverse scenario if we apply

-GDP growth shocks to the average growth rate of the economy.
-It is the shock to long-term growth induced by the stress scenario.
+The first indicator applies the shocks in the GDP growth rates observed in the adverse scenario to the average growth rate computed over 1998-2013.
+In other words, it is the shock to longterm growth induced by the stress scenario.
 It controls for the influence of the baseline scenario, which may dampen the impact of a sizeable shock to the economy.
 Doing so, we note the German scenario, which looked roughly comparable to the USA (severe) one with the traditional measure, is clearly more severe from this new perspective.
-The second indicator corrects for the volatility differences across countries.
-This intuition is that applying the same shock to two economies is more severe to the least volatile one.
-We thus normalize the GDP deviation by volatility observed between 1998 and 2013.
+The second indicator normalizes GDP shocks by the volatility over 1998-2013.
+It corrects for the volatility differences across countries.
+This is a decreasing indicator in the probability of the shock.
+The intuition here is that a given GDP shock is more severe if applied to an economy with lower GDP volatility.
 From this point of view, the German scenario is less severe than the USA (severe) scenario, which is now as severe as the French one.